 Helen lives in Brooklyn and works in Newtown.
-She is deaf and takes public transport when it's convenient - there's no good link between Brooklyn and Newtown unfortunately.
+She's deaf and takes public transport when it's convenient - there's no good link between Brooklyn and Newtown unfortunately.

+Her journey (including quotes):
-1 Helen has a meeting at Hutt Hospital today, which is a longer trip than what she usually takes.
-She enters the addresses into Google to get information about her journey.

-'The Metlink app is terrible.
-I've given up on the app.'

-2 Helen walks to the bus, waits for it to arrive, gets on and uses her Snapper card to pay.
+- 1. Helen has a meeting at the Hutt Hospital today, which is a longer trip than what she usually does.
+She enters the addresses into Google to get information about her journey. - o "The Metlink app is terrible.
+I've given up on the app." - 2.
+Helen walks to the bus, waits for it to arrive, gets on and uses her Snapper card to pay.
 The bus is busy with people close behind her, so she tries to move as fast as the others.
-She hopes that the payment has worked.

-'I can't figure out if I haven't paid.
+She hopes that the payment as worked. - o "I can't figure out if I haven't paid.
 I'm assuming it worked and wait for the driver to tell me I haven't.
 When they call you, they wonder why you don't turn around.
 They'll often have an accent [it's more difficult for Helen to lip-read foreign accents].
-They might talk to me but I still don't understand them.'
+They might talk to me but I still don't understand them." - 3.
+The bus is taking its normal route through town and Helen can follow along as she knows the area and where to get off. - o "If the bus changes route and they call the information back I don't get that.
+That sometimes happens and I don't have a clue.
+I wait and hope I get where I want to be, but I don't know.
+I'm very much reliant on my own guess work and what I can get." - 4.
+Helen arrives at the train station and looks for information on what platform her train is on. - o "The big board at the Station is a big improvement" - 5.
+She knows she has to buy a ticket for the train now. - "You have to buy tickets at the station by talking to them, when you don't want to talk with anyone.
+It's easier not to talk to people.
+Best to be independent." - Update August 2023: The introduction of Snapper on trains has resolved this point for Helen. - 6.
+She's looking forward to the time when Snapper is available on trains while that's still not a perfect solution. - 7.
 She boards her train and finds a seat.

-'One time I caught the train and everyone got off.
+She recalls: - o "One time I caught the train and everyone got off.
 I got off and I found someone.
 I looked around to see who was okay to talk to.
 They explained there was a breakdown and we had to wait for the next train and they were unsure how long it would be.
 I was the last one off the train because I didn't know what was happening.
 There were two guards and they assumed that everyone could hear the message.
-It's typical.'
+It's typical."

-Communication if something changes

-Helen arrives at the train station and looks for information about what platform her train is on.
-She knows she has to buy a ticket for the train now, but is looking forward to the time when Snapper is available on trains - but this is still not a perfect solution.

-'The big board at the Station is a big improvement...
-You have to buy tickets at the station by talking to them, when you don't want to talk with anyone.
-It's easier not to talk to people.
-Best to be independent.'

-Update August 2023 - The introduction of Snapper on trains as resolved a 'break point' for Helen.

-Payment interaction

-& communications

-The bus is taking its normal route through town and Helen can follow along as she knows the area and where to get off.

-'If the bus changes route and they call the information back I don't get that.
-That sometimes happens and I don't have a clue.
-I wait and hope I get where I want to be, but I don't know.
-I'm very much reliant on my own guess work and what I can get.'

-- Break points

-Going on a Journey with Jonathan
+4. Going on a journey with Jonathan - the way to class for learning disability

-Jonathan is a young man with a learning disability.
-He goes to school where he learns the skills to have an active life, as independently as possible.
+Jonathan is a young man who goes to school where he learns the skills to go about an active life, as independent as possible.
 He loves music and learning about different people and their cultures.
 He lives in Petone and his best friend lives in Upper Hutt.